I decided to start drinking coffee the other day. I don’t like coffee.

 Coffee, however, occupies a nice space between ‘too intense and unhealthy’ and ‘not intense enough and slightly difficult to come by.’
 It also doesn’t set off my bullshit detectors like the energy drink industry does, with all their wild claims and superfluous pseudo-vitamins.

 I don’t care for coffee, but that’s part of why it’s perfect for me right now.

 And like the aforementioned alcoholic beverages, I want coffee to fill a role in my life where it’s not something I sit around and crave, but rather a nice addition to an already complete life.
-I don’t need addictions — in fact, my personality doesn’t allow me to have them — but I do enjoy a proper lifestyle accessory, so long as it pulls its own weight and doesn’t hinder me in any way.
+I don’t need addictions, and my personality doesn’t really allow me to have them, but I do enjoy a proper lifestyle accessory as long as it pulls its own weight and doesn’t hinder me in any way.
 Coffee is relatively cheap, easily attained, and can give me a kick of caffeine when I want it.
 Perfect.

 This is why I’m taking the time to drink coffee, despite my distaste for it.
 I’ve found over the years that even though I may never really like something, I can at least appreciate and make use of it, with enough practice and the right attitude.
 So long as the thing you’re exploring isn’t truly dangerous — I wouldn’t recommend, say, making the time to appreciate heroine — this is an attitude that can only increase your range of experience, rather than limiting it.

 New experiences are key to a fulfilled, well-rounded life.
 So long as you avoid absolutes, and addictions are one type of absolute worth removing from your life, anything can become an asset.
 All you have to do is look for the good in the bitter.

 Update: April 5, 2017